saudiwin/saudiwin.github.io/_posts/2017-01-10-how-we-know-who-we-are.md

 {% include_relative figure/us_evan/Figure_8.html %}

 Another important part of faith is praying.
 The chart below shows the predicted lines for a question that asks respondents how often they pray.
 Again, we see that praying is a good indicator of whether someone is more conservative religiously.
-We also see the same, even slighter, leftward tilt, implying that regardless of belief, people who pray a lot will tilt (ever so slightly) liberal politically.
+We also see the same, even slighter, leftward tilt, implying that regardless of belief, people who pray a lot will tilt liberal politically.
 One additional note is that the "Never" category is way out to the left on religious belief.
 This happened because there are only a few people who never pray in America--this survey estimates it at about 1 in 10 Americans--so the model pushed them way outside the normal boundaries.
 This is a case where the model isn't quite as accurate as it could be because of the small number of people in this particular category.

 {::comment}
 ![plot of chunk unnamed-chunk-4](figure/unnamed-chunk-4-1.png)